-Different instructors have different ideas about rules for average paragraph length.
-I investigate what experts and real-life writers have to say about it.
+Instructors have different ideas about how many words should be in a good paragraph.
+We review what experts and real-life writers have to say about it.

 Since this is one of the most preposterous things I’ve ever heard, I thought I must have misunderstood, but I asked for clarification and learned that the “uniform paragraph length rule” is so pervasive at this university that one professor uses a ruler to measure physical paragraph length in an introductory English class.
 Those poor students!